In 2014, treadmills accounted for 24,400 injuries across the United States

-An analysis was done by ellipticalreviews.com in order to find out what the riskiest exercise and equipment are by looking at emergency room data from the National Electronic Injury Surveillance System (NEISS).
+An analysis done by ellipticalreviews.com sought to find out what the riskiest exercise and equipment are by looking at emergency room data from the National Electronic Injury Surveillance System (NEISS).

 Not all of them were related to overuse though; some cases of physical trauma were just accidents.
 One of the more serious offenders is the medicine ball, which was responsible for seven percent of the cases.
 Medicine balls are usually thrown over head or slammed against a wall.
 This is why accidents related to them are usually head injuries, same with jumping rope and pull-up bars.

-The neck, lower back, and shoulders are among the most common places to experience a workout injury and can be influenced by a mixture of elements including posture, physical strain, and poor form.
+The analysis also identified the neck, lower back, and shoulders as common sources of injury, influenced by a mixture of elements including posture, physical strain, and poor form.
 Bad form can also get you seriously hurt if you’re exercising with weights.

 The only thing that separates your favorite gym equipment from a dangerous machine is yourself.
 You have to know your limits and have someone with experience be your spotter.
 Most gyms have resident coaches and trainers to watch over, so make sure you ask for help to avoid improper form.